 These are assets which are held by a business for a short period, mainly a year, or within an accounting cycle of a business.
 Current Assets are a balance sheet account that can either be converted to cash or used to pay current liabilities within the above mentioned time frame.

 These are typically seen as those assets which can easily be converted to cash to pay off current liabilities and outstanding debt payments.

 Examples of current assets include Cash, Bank, Debtors, Stock, Prepaid Expenses, etc. They are shown on the Assets side of the balance sheet.
-Current Assets are also called circulating assets, circulating capital or floating assets.

 >Read Format of Balance Sheet